 While the spring and early summer months are certainly the best time for float trips, kayaking and canoeing are possible at different parts of the river nearly year-round, though it may be with difficulty.
 Still, recreation in the Buffalo National River park grounds is far more inclusive than just floating.

 The off-season for floating, fall and winter, is the best time to hike the over 100 miles of trail in the wilderness surrounding the river.
 In addition to the Buffalo River Trail, which joins the Ozark Highlands Trail, there are plenty of trails of day trip length to scenic locations, such as the Compton Trailhead to Hemmed-in-Hollow, the tallest waterfall between the Rockies and the Appalachians, and historic locations such as Colliers Homestead in Tyler Bend.

 At least a dozen campsites line the Buffalo, and the river is good for bass fishing and sighting wildlife, including black bears, elk and even bald eagles.
 Over 360 documented caves exist within the Buffalo National River area, though most are currently closed.
 The park has more than 75 miles of trails and four campsites that can accommodate camping with horses.
 Photography is another popular interest to pursue around the river.
 Hawksbill Crag is one of the most-photographed locations in the state.

 The National Geographic lists the Buffalo National River as the second most underappreciated national park in America.
-This sort of backhanded compliment is amended by findings from a National Park Service survey in 2011 that discovered nearly 1.2 million visitors flocked to the Buffalo River in 2011.
-The draw is the captivating wilderness scenery of the unimpeded river, lined with limestone bluffs that can be as tall as 500 feet.
-The river, classified also as a Wild River and Scenic River, is more than a local landmark—it’s a national treasure.
+This sort of backhanded compliment is amended by findings from a National Park Service survey.
+It discovered nearly 1.2 million visitors flocked to the Buffalo River in 2011.
+The draw is the captivating wilderness scenery of the unimpeded river, lined with limestone bluffs as tall as 500 feet.
+The river, also classified as a Wild River and Scenic River, is more than a local landmark—it’s a national treasure.